List of Emmerdale characters introduced in 1990: George Starkey

 George Starkey, played by James Noble, is a lorry driver for Tate Haulage.
 He returns the late Jackie Merrick's sweater to his widow, Kathy, which Jackie had left behind at a cafe down in Southampton several months before his death.
 George reveals he had met a psychic woman and drops Kathy off in Southampton to meet her.
 However, Chris Tate is unhappy and promptly fires George, who ignores his warning.

-George appeals to Chris' father, Frank, but he refuses to help him.
+George appeals to Chris's father, Frank, but he refuses to help him.
 George then threatens to expose a dark secret unless he complies, which Frank refuses to do so again.
 George then reveals to Chris that Frank is behind the death of his mother, Jean five years earlier.
 Frank refuses to give George a reference, and he leans on Frank's current wife Kim to get Frank to change his mind but his request falls on deaf ears.
 George then spray-paints that Frank killed Jean, on the Woolpack Wall which results in an enraged Chris attacking him.
 This is not enough to stop George writing the same statement on the side of his truck and causes a scene at the Hunt Ball.
 Frank then reveals the truth about Jean's death, which was a suicide by overdosing on painkillers while he left a walk.
 George then leaves the village as his plan for revenge fails.